Annette Heyman Foundation Inc

 This foundation does not have a public application process.

-The Annette Heyman Foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
-Grants are awarded at the discretion of the foundation's trustees to organizations with which they have established relationships.
+The Annette Heyman Foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."
+Grants are awarded at the discretion of the foundation's trustees to organisations with which they have established relationships.

 Decision Timeline